 The lounge area has 2 Spanish designed "Club" type sofas: basically low slung arms chairs without the arms that can be pushed together as a double sofa or used individually.
 Depending on how the back is folded you can recline deeply or have lower back support for comfortable upright sitting.
 The TV is mounted on a swivel wall bracket that gives a 180 degree range of movement: pull it out at 90 degrees to watch from the sofa or even kitchen.
 Fixie comes with unlimited WiFi internet access.

 The kitchen is full sized with composite speckled white stone counters.
 Smeg appliances include: convection oven, 2 plate glass/ceramic induction cooker top, built in microwave oven/grill combo and fridge.
 There is a combined washing machine and spin dryer but on sunny days the laundry dries a lot better on the typical Lisbon cable and pulley washing line system outside the window.
 Reheat last night's presunto pizza or cook up something complex from scratch: all the tools are here.
 Dine at the countertop between the cooking and living area.
+There is also a new Nespresso Machine (we listen to our guests!).
+4 free capsules are included so either bring your own or buy more at Pingo Doce.

 The two sets of double windows are double glazed and have shutters to keep out the morning light and act as an extra sound barrier to random sounds from the street below.
 The windows open fully or may be tilted inwards to allow an airflow but stopping gusts of wind.
 Of course there is also a high quality air conditioner - heats or cools.
 The outlook is to the stone paved street below and an old characterful building opposite.
 The road is a narrow crescent: used more for parking of the residents than as a thoroughfare.
 In fact in summer it is possible to sit in the middle of the road with a book and a drink: a sort of urban beach.